 Diabetic Retinopathy

 Diabetes is one of the most common medical conditions in Australia, affecting more than 1.7 million people.
-In some cases, diabetes may threaten the vision and even lead to blindness.
-Luckily, with good control of blood sugars and blood pressure, as well as cessation of smoking, most of these complications are avoidable.
+In some cases, diabetes may threaten the vision and even lead to blindness, though most of these complications are avoidable with sound health management.
 If complications do occur however, timely detection and intervention from your ophthalmologist may help to preserve your vision.

 Diabetes can damage the tiny blood vessels that supply the retina and other ocular structures.
 This results in pathological changes in the retina – termed ‘retinopathy’.

-Some forms of retinopathy may result in blood vessels that leak fluid into the macula, that part of your retina which serves your central vision and allows you to perceive detail.
+Some forms of retinopathy may result in blood vessels that leak fluid at the macula, the part of your retina that serves your central vision and allows you to perceive detail.
 The resultant swelling may cause vision loss.
 This is called macula oedema, or maculopathy.

-If the blood supply to parts of the retina is severely impaired by damage to blood vessels, the eye may respond by forming fragile tufts of new blood vessels – called neovascularisation.
+If the blood supply to parts of the retina is severely impaired by damage to blood vessels, the eye may respond by forming fragile new vessels known as neovascularisation.
 These vessels may bleed with associated vision loss, or in severe cases form scar tissue which contracts and may cause retinal detachment.

 What treatments are available?